metux666/metux666/README.md

 Senior IT expert with a focus on project management and technology strategy.
 I specialize in planning and implementing efficient IT solutions.
 At itFlies GmbH, we develop customer-specific PWA solutions based on our own OVL framework.

 🌱 **Currently learning:**
 Exploring new technologies and best practices in IT infrastructure, cloud solutions, and digital transformation.
-After several years in IT project management, I am now diving deeper into programming (CSS, HTML, JavaScript, TypeScript, C#, .NET Core MS SQL) and documentation with AsciiDoc.
+After several years in IT project management, I am now diving deeper into programming (CSS, HTML, JavaScript, TypeScript, C#, .NET Core, MS SQL) and documentation with AsciiDoc.

 👯 **Looking to collaborate on:**
 IT projects that require strategic planning, system integration, and innovative technology management.